SnowHydrology/ngenAnalysis/README.md

-# ngenAnalysis
+# Analyzing Nextgen Output

-Catch-all repo for analyzing output from the Next Generation Water Resources Modeling Framework
+This repo contains analysis of output from hydrologic